Product Manual

 3. Save — The memory commits to a topic branch in your repo

-4. Extract — GitHub Actions run extraction (5-10 minutes), producing SPARQL transactions
+4. Extract — Extraction runs synchronously (~2-3 minutes), producing SPARQL transactions

 5. PR Review — A PR opens showing exactly what was extracted

 6. Merge — You review and merge.
-The worldview updates on next compile
+Your perspective updates on next load

 Finding Gaps: Introspect